moorepants/dissertation/_sources/davisbicycle.txt

 steer axis was vertical, the front wheel was off the ground, and the rear frame was rigidly fixed in inertial space.
-We then attached two springs of stiffness :math:`k` each to the handlebars such that the force from the springs acted on a lever arm, :math:`l`, relative to the steer axis, Figure :ref:`figSteerExperiment`.
+We then attached two springs of stiffness :math:`k` each to the handlebars such that the force from the springs acted on a lever arm, :math:`l`, relative to the steer axis, :ref:`Figure 26
+<figSteerExperiment>`.

 .. figSteerExperiment::

 .. figure:: figures/davisbicycle/steer-experiment.*
    :width: 4in

-   figSteerExperiment
+   :align: center
+   :target: _images/steer-experiment.jpg

    An overhead view of the steer friction experimental setup.
 The steer axis of the bicycle is plumb with vertical and the bicycle frame is secured such